Madasiaka/CodeWars/README.md

 ## Lessons Learned:

 The greatest lesson I have learned in tackling this endless supply challenges is that there's always another way to go about a problem.
 Although one line solutions are pretty, they don't always form the most human readable code.
-Trying new and different methods can be fun.
+Trying new and different methods is fun!